xjlin0/xjlin0.github.io/_posts/2019-08-30-auto-time-zone-in-django.md

 ```

-And then add our new magic TimezoneMiddleware and new varialbe in the Django settings.py:
+And then add our new magic TimezoneMiddleware and the new variable in the Django settings.py:
 ```python
 CLIENT_DEFAULT_TIME_ZONE = "pick a time zone, i.e. America/Los_Angeles"